kavishkagihan/windows-desktop-switcher/README.md

 ## Changes done from the original repo

-To fit to my preference, I have replaced the mod key from CapsLock to Windows key.
+To fit to my preference, I have replaced the mod key from `CapsLock` to `Windows key`.
 Also I have done some slight changes in the behavior as well.

 ## Hotkeys